nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	GetByTransactionStatus(status) – return the transactions with the given status ordered by amount descending.
 If there are no transactions with the given status, throw     InvalidOperationException

 	GetAllSendersWithTransactionStatus(status) – returns all senders which have transactions with the given status ordered by transactions amount (if there are multiple transactions with the same sender, return them all).
 If no transactions exist, throw InvalidOperationException

+	Example:

+	"john" has 3 sent transactions -> 2 of them successful (5 leva and 6 leva sent) and 1 aborted transaction.
+	"michel" has 1 sent transaction and It is successful (2leva sent).
+	The result of the call should be "john", "john", "michel"